mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

    * *Description* (optional): Allows you to keep trace of the API Key.

 At the end of the process, your project will be created on GitLab, inside the selected repository, and will be visible on your Console.

-Once your project has been created, you will land on the Set-up Infrastructure area of your new project. (dire quali sono le variabili che vanno assolutamente settate)
+Once your project has been created, you will land on the Set-up Infrastructure area of your new project.
+In this section, you can find a list of variables:

+ * Some variables, like CMS_IMAGE_NAME, CRUD_LIMIT_CONSTRAINT_ENABLED and LOG_LEVEL, are pre-filled since are declared by Tenant.

+ * Some variables, like CRUD_LIMIT_CONSTRAINT_ENABLED and LOG_LEVEL, are not pre-filled, but are mandatory: so, you have to fill them.

+ * Some variables, like MONGODB_SHORT_URL, MONGODB_URL, NOTIFICATIONS_COLLECTION_ROUTES, NOTIFICATIONS_SERVICE_PATH and REDIS_HOSTS, are not pre-filled and are not mandatory.

+These variables are saved on GitLab.

+To complete the project creation, you have to commit and deploy.

+!!!Warning
+  At the end of project creation, a Mongo connection needs to be created in order to enable CRUD.